-Supporters need to countersign the form either physically or electronically or, alternatively, send you an email confirming they are supporting your nomination.
+Supporters need to countersign the form either physically or electronically - or send you an email confirming they are supporting your nomination.
 The email must be returned with your nomination form.

-You will also need to send a manifesto of no more than 250 words and a head and shoulders photo of yourself.
+You will also need to send a manifesto and a high resolution head and shoulders photo of yourself.